AnotherlandServer/anotherland/README.md

 - `MONGO_URI=mongodb://localhost:27017`
 - `MONGO_CLUSTER_DB=anotherland`
 - `MAX_ACTIVE_SESSIONS=10`

+## Populating the database
+Before running the server, the database needs to be populated.
+This is done by extracing data from the game client.
+For this to succeed, you first need to decompress the games UPK files.
+Gildor's Unreal Package Decompressor can be used for this: https://www.gildor.org/downloads

+Afterwards, run antotherland with the `data-import` command and provide the game client path as last parameter.
+Run `anotherland data-import --help` for additional options.

 ## Running the Server
 To run the server in standalone mode, use the following command: